ObjectModules/deploy/[Mapping]-Merging.md

 ##Overall
 You may see also that the result is remain consist of _[[the three (3) employments|[Mapping]-Employment#the-three]]_.
 Each of them has four (4) processes that become twelve (12) all together.
 This twelve consist of six (6) main & six (6) displaying processes.

 So where is _The Forth_?
 You may agree that _The Fourth_ is not even seen anywhere.
 But in fact _The Fourth_ is the one that making this result.
 Means _The Fourth_ is exist everywhere.
 From the beginning till the end. _The Fourth_ is overall.
 Without _The Fourth_ all is nothing !
-#What's Next

 Please check the appearance of the overall process on _[[Overall Mapping|[Mapping]-Overall]]_.
 ***
 <table>